I beg to move,

 Norway is always cited as an example.
 Exploration is tax-deductible in the Norwegian sector, and there are vast reserves.
 However, when companies find oil, they pay up to 78% tax, compared with the UK sector, for which it can be 20%.
 The industry reports that the greenfield and major brownfield developments set to be approved this year could yield more than 450 million barrels of oil and gas over time, although that still falls short of the level required to sustain long-term production at current levels.

 We cannot underestimate this; the industry is not out of the woods.
-Oil & Gas UK said:
+Oil and Gas UK said:

 “The project landscape for 2018 is the healthiest the industry has seen…greater exploration success and maximising the potential within existing assets are essential for the future”.